The Freelands Painting Prize celebrates outstanding painting from art schools and universities across the UK. Each year, they invite every higher...

 To explore a series on some definite Titians, click here.

 This painting by Corregio is known as Nativity, The Holy Night and Adoration of the Shepherds!
-Alberto Pratoneri commissioned it for his family chapel in the church of San Prospero of Reggio Emilia.
+Alberto Pratoneri commissioned it for his family chapel in the church of San Prospero of Reggio, Emilia.

-Doménikos Theotokópoulos is better known as El Greco (“The Greek”), the Greek painter, sculptor and architect of the Spanish Renaissance.
+Doménikos Theotokópoulos is better known as El Greco (“The Greek”), the Greek painter, sculptor, and architect of the Spanish Renaissance.
 This Nativity scene characterizes his later work, which tends towards abstraction and dance-like motion.

 A Baroque masterpiece, whose colours almost look like something out of a 21st century video game.

-Stolen in 1969, by the Mafia, this Old Master painting is missing to this day.
+Stolen in 1969 by the Mafia, this old master painting is missing to this day.
 Read all about it here.

-A Nativity to be admired if not just for the incredible depiction of hands and wrinkles.
+A nativity to be admired if not just for the incredible depiction of hands and wrinkles.

-A beautiful image of Mary holding baby Jesus, in this fabulous French Baroque masterpiece.
+Here we see a beautiful image of Mary holding baby Jesus, in this fabulous French Baroque masterpiece.